saltstack/salt/doc/topics/conventions/style.rst

 .. note::

-    Making function and class definitions vertical is only required if the arguments are longer then 80 charachters.
-Otherwise the formatting is optional and both are acceptable.
+    Making function and class definitions vertical is only required if the arguments are longer then 80 characters.
+Otherwise, the formatting is optional and both are acceptable.

 Indenting